-- (14) Where a visiting medical officer has a pre-arranged operating theatre session cancelled by the public health organisation: - (a) in the case of a regional visiting medical officer, with less than 14 days notice of such cancellation; or - (b) in the case of a visiting medical officer other than of a kind referred to in paragraph (a), with less than 7 days notice of such cancellation, the visiting medical officer is entitled to be paid for that portion of the cancelled time that is reasonably estimated would have involved the treatment of public patients in accordance with the total hourly rates applying at that time under sessional contracts, on the condition that the officer attends the public health organisation to provide services for the relevant period in lieu of the cancelled theatre session unless excused from such attendance by the public health organisation.
+- Where a visiting medical officer has a pre-arranged operating theatre session cancelled by the public health organisation: - (a) in the case of an anaesthetist, with less than 28 days notice of such cancellation; or - (b) in the case of a regional visiting medical officer who is not an anaesthetist, with less than 14 days notice of such cancellation; or - (c) in the case of a visiting medical officer other than of a kind referred to in paragraph (a) or (b), with less than 7 days notice of such cancellation, the visiting medical officer is entitled to be paid for that portion of the cancelled time that is reasonably estimated would have involved the treatment of public patients at the hourly rates specified in clauses 7 and 8 of this Determination, on the condition that the officer attends the public health organisation to provide services for the relevant period in lieu of the cancelled theatre session unless excused from such attendance by the public health organisation.
 For the purposes of this clause, services includes:

-(a) undertaking clinics or procedures within the scope of the officer's clinical privileges

-- (b) undertaking quality assurance or review activities specified by the public health organisation; or - (c) undertaking training and education activities specified by the public health organisation. - (15) Where a visiting medical officer cancels a pre-arranged operating theatre session, and the cancellation is not due to illness, the officer is required to make up the cancelled time over the ensuing 14 day period at time/s of mutual convenience to the officer and the public health organisation.
-If such mutually convenient time is unavailable the visiting medical officer will co-operate with the public health organisation in examining the feasibility of alternative arrangements with another medical practitioner for the performance of operations or procedures upon public patients affected by such cancellation.
+- (a) undertaking clinics or procedures within the scope of the officer's clinical privileges; - (b) undertaking quality assurance or review activities specified by the public health organisation; or - (c) undertaking training and education activities specified by the public health organisation. - (11) Where a visiting medical officer cancels a pre-arranged operating theatre session, and the cancellation is not due to illness, the officer is required to make up the cancelled time over the ensuing 14 day period at time/s of mutual convenience to the officer and the public health organisation.
+If such mutually convenient time is unavailable the visiting medical officer will cooperate with the public health organisation in examining the feasibility of alternate arrangements with another medical practitioner for the performance of operations or procedures upon public patients affected by such cancellation.